-The biggest killer of fish in an aquarium is Ammonia.
-Ammonia is the bi-product of fish waste that builds up in the aquarium.
-The way the ammonia is removed from the aquarium is by either water change or by live bacteria that lives in your fish tank, amongst the gravel and the plants and also in the filter.
-The more bacteria that lives in your filter, the less chance you have of ammonia rising to dangerous levels.
+The biggest killer of aquarium fish is ammonia.
+It is the bi-product of fish waste that builds up in the aquarium.
+To remove it from the aquarium, you will change its water or have live bacteria living in your fish tank.
+The bacteria should stay amongst the gravel, the plants, and in the filter—the more bacteria that live in your filter, the less chance of ammonia rising to dangerous levels.

-To determine how much ammonia is in your aquarium, I use an Aquarium Pharmaceuticals ammonia test kit which comes with two bottles.
-Solution A and Solution B. To test put eight drops of Solution A and eight drops of Solution B into five ml of water and if it comes up yellow that means that there’s no ammonia in the water.
-If it comes up green, there is ammonia in the water.
-That will tell you that you need to do a water change or use some type of Ammonia Removing Product.
+Use an Aquarium Pharmaceuticals ammonia test kit to determine how much ammonia is in your aquarium.
+The test takes around five minutes and comes with two bottles, Solution A and Solution B. To test, put eight drops each of Solution A and B into five ml of water.
+Place the vial up against a white background, and if the colour turns yellow, there is no ammonia in the aquarium water.
+However, if the test solution comes up green, ammonia is present, and you need to do a water change or use some Ammonia Removing Product.

 The ammonia can be very light green which would measure around .5 parts in a million.
 If it is dark green, the concentration will be four or more parts in a million.
 The latter is toxic, and you will need an ammonia solution and a 1/3 water change.